https://www.k2i-eoc.com

 Upcoming Courses

-Click this link to view our “BOOK A COURSE” page to see our upcoming training schedule and to book a slot onto one of our courses.
+Click this link to view our “BOOK A COURSE” page to see our upcoming training schedule and to book a slot onto one of our courses with only a 25% deposit (non-refundable).

 Please only use this page to make a course booking if you are bulk booking for multiple people.
-Please use our “BOOK A COURSE” page via the link above to book your courses.
+Please use our “BOOK A COURSE” page via the link above to book course for individuals.

 Intended Audience